-This Plan is owned by the Yungaburra & Surrounds Community Disaster Team on behalf of the community of Yungaburra & Surrounds.
-The Community Disaster Coordinator is to ensure that the Plan is reviewed on at least a bi-annual basis.
-This review should be completed by September 30 wherever possible.
+This plan is owned by the <Insert Community Name> Community Disaster Team on behalf of the community of <Insert Community Name>.
+The Community Disaster Coordinator is to ensure that the plan is reviewed on at least an annual basis.
+This review should be completed by September 30 each year.

-1.4 Aim of Plan
+1.4 AIM OF PLAN

-This Plan covers the procedural arrangements for responding to a known disaster affecting, or with the potential to affect the population of the Yungaburra & Surrounds.
-The overall aim of this Plan is to:
+This plan covers the procedural arrangements for responding to a known disaster affecting, or with the potential to affect the population of the <Insert Community Name>.
+The overall aim of this plan is to:

-'Enhance the resilience of the Yungaburra & Surrounds community in planning and preparing for, responding to and recovering from disaster events and to improve communication between the Yungaburra & Surrounds community and the Tablelands LDMG'.
+'Enhance the resilience of the <Insert Community Name> community in planning and preparing for, responding to and recovering from disaster events and to improve communication between the <Insert Community Name> and the Tablelands LDMG'.

-1.5 Objectives of Plan
+1.5 OBJECTIVES OF PLAN

-- 1. Enhance linkages and communication between the Yungaburra & Surrounds community and the Tablelands Local Disaster Coordination Centre. - 2.
-Determine and communicate the priorities of Yungaburra & Surrounds in the event of a disaster. - 3.
-Identify resources in the Yungaburra & Surrounds community that could be utilised in the event of a disaster. - 4.
-Identify vulnerable people in the Yungaburra & Surrounds community that may require special assistance. - 5.
-Promote individual and community self-reliance in order to support communities and assist the emergency services and other agencies involved in response and recovery operations.
+- 1. Enhance linkages and communication between the <Insert Community Name> community and the Tablelands Local Disaster Coordination Centre. - 2.
+Determine and communicate the priorities of <Insert Community Name> in the event of a disaster. - 3.
+Identify resources in the <Insert Community Name> community that could be utilised in the event of a disaster. - 4.
+Identify vulnerable people in the <Insert Community Name> community that may require special assistance. - Promote individual and community self-reliance in order to support communities and assist the emergency services and other agencies involved in response and recovery operations.